hweifluids/hweifluids.github.io/_pages/about.md

 My research interest includes aerodynamics and fluid mechanics.
 On one hand, I employ DNS-based high-order spectral element method (SEM), mainly Nek5000, to solve basic fluid mechanics problems, and on the other hand, I also use commercial CFD tools like Star-CCM+ to simulate engineering cases like automobiles, eVTOLs, and bicycle frameworks.
 I am also extremly interested in experimental fluid mechanics, especially low-speed wind tunnel.
 Additionally, I am learning about 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).

 Currently I published nothing.
 I am nobody.
-I am now doing my best in academics.
+Although, I am now doing my best in academics.

 # 📖 Educations